otsohelos/ot_harjoitustyo/MapGenerator/documentation/Software Requirements Specification.md

 ### Maps Generated

-A map will consist of squares.
-A given square is either land or water.
-Both land and water squares can have further properties.
+A map consists of Tiles.
+A given Tile is either land or water.
+Both land and water Tiles have further properties.

-Land squares have the property of altitude.
-Altitude will change gradually from one square to another.
-Time permitting, land squares will also have the property of a terrain type, which is one of the following: Desert, Grassland, Forest, Cultivated or City.
-Forest and Cultivated terrains are not possible in the highest altitudes.
+Land Tiles have the property of altitude.
+Altitude will change gradually from one Tile to another.
+Land Tiles also have the property of a terrain type, which is one of the following: Desert, Grassland, Forest, or Wetland.
+Terrain depends on both the altitude of a square.
+Additionally, a land Tile can be a River tile, forming part of a river.

-Water squares have the property of depth.
-Depth will also change gradually from one square to the next.
+Water Tiles have the property of depth.
+Depth will also change gradually from one Tile to the next.

 ## Users

-MapGenerator will have only one user.
+MapGenerator has only one user.

 ## User Interface

-MapGenerator will have two views: a Settings view and a Map view.
+MapGenerator has three views: a Settings view and two Map views, Elevation and Terrain.

 ### Settings View

 In the Settings View, the user can determine the width and length of the map in squares.
-Variability of altitude/depth, presence of cities and jaggedness of coastlines can also be controlled.
-In this view, the user puts in their preferred settings and clicks Generate, after which a random map is generated.
+Variability of altitude/depth and whether the are on the map is Coastal or Inland is also determined.
+In the Settings view, the user puts in their preferred settings and clicks Generate, after which a random map is generated.

 ### Map Views: Elevation And Terrain

 After a map is generated, the user will be taken to the Elevation view of the generated map.
 The user can switch between the Terrain and Elevation views of the same map.
+In the Elevation view, rivers can be toggled to be visible or not visible.

-The user can choose to save the map to a picture document.
+The user can choose to save the map to a png file.
 If the user is not satisfied with the map, they can choose to generate a new random map with the same settings, or go back to the Settings view.
+It's also possible to keep the elevations but re-randomize the rivers or the terrain.

 ### UI Sketch